Eye Spy (Agents of S.H.I.E.L.D.): Development

+Casting

+Marvel confirmed that the episode would star main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Brett Dalton as Grant Ward, Chloe Bennet as Skye, Iain De Caestecker as Leo Fitz, and Elizabeth Henstridge as Jemma Simmons.

 Theatrical actress Pascale Armand got the role of Akela Amador a week after auditioning, and received the episode's script the night before traveling to Los Angeles.
 In preparation for the role, Armand watched The Avengers (2012), and took gym classes.
 About working on the show, Armand said "The pressure is always on for me to do my best work, no matter what I do.
-That’s just who I am.
+That's just who I am.
 It started to seep in just how big this show was while I was working on the set, when I went to Stockholm, Sweden and coming back home to [New York City].
-Everyone was talking about the show and there were posters everywhere advertising it ...
+Everyone was talking about the show and there were posters everywhere advertising it [...]
 It was my first time on a set that big, having such a sizable role."

 Filming and visual effects

-Filming occurred from August 20 to August 29, 2013.
+Filming occurred from August 20 to 29, 2013.
 Like the rest of the series, the majority of the episode was filmed in Los Angeles, such as on the Universal Studios backlot and at Golden Oak Ranch, but the opening sequence was filmed on location in Stockholm, Sweden, including at Sergel's Square.
 The Sweden filming was directed by the series' second unit director Garry A. Brown.
 Armand filmed her scenes in Los Angeles initially and returned to New York, before flying to Sweden for those scenes, in mid-September 2013.
 Replicas of the Sweden train and station were created in Los Angeles using a New York City subway car and digital set extensions.

 To create Amador's backscatter X-ray imagery, visual effects supervisor Mark Kolpack learned through research that people would look "white and doughy with no features", with clothing appearing as an outline or transparent.
 He asked costume designer Ann Foley to create the costumes out of clear plastic, for the actors to wear over red Morphsuits.
 By inverting what was filmed with the actors in these outfits, Kolpack was able to create the backscatter effect.